Is Bleaching Your Hair Twice In A Day A Good Idea?

 Bleaching Instructions: A Step-By-Step Guide

-1. Shampoo your hair and follow up with a hydrating conditioner.
+- Wash your hair with a color-safe shampoo and follow up with a hydrating rinse-off conditioner.
 Use room temperature water for rinsing.

 In some cases, your hairdresser might recommend a specific shampoo and toner and hydrating, protein-rich treatments to maintain your hair health.
 Remember to follow a well-balanced diet to keep your hair strong, smooth, and shiny (4).